 1. Impact and extinction cycles ↑

-Impacts have been associated with mass extinction events since the 1980s, with strong evidence coming from the Chicxulub Crater, which was linked to the extinction of the dinosaurs about 65 million years ago.
+Impacts have been associated with mass extinction events since the 1980s, with strong evidence coming from the Chicxulub Crater, which was linked to the extinction of most of the dinosaurs about 65 million years ago.

 It’s difficult to determine if either of these events are periodic because both datasets are incomplete, and contain both periodic and non-periodic data.
 Timescales are often only approximate, and results are biased by the fact that more recent events are easier to identify.